hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520047v1-grammars-of-formal-uncertainty-when-to-trust-llms-in-automated-reaso.md

 ---
 layout: default
-title: Grammars of Formal Uncertainty: When to Trust LLMs in Automated Reasoning Tasks
+title: "Grammars of Formal Uncertainty: When to Trust LLMs in Automated Reasoning Tasks"
 ---

 # Grammars of Formal Uncertainty: When to Trust LLMs in Automated Reasoning Tasks